thomasmarano/CV/README.md

   I am an enthusiastic and ambitious Full Stack Junior Developer, looking for a London-based role where I can further my programming skills, while also gaining exposure to product management and business strategy.

-  Since graduating from Yale University, I have worked in various business capacities at Citigroup and Intercom, but
+  Since graduating from Yale University, I have worked in various business capacities at Citigroup and Intercom, and have now turned all my energy to the wonderful world of coding.

-  I recently completed a 16-week intensive course at Makers Academy, and am looking for a company whose culture highly values learning and mentorship, so I can grow and become the best programmer I possibly can.
+  I recently completed a 16-week software development bootcamp at [Makers Academy](https://makers.tech/), and am looking for a company whose culture prizes learning and mentorship, so I can continue to grow as a developer.

   ## Projects